 This building once housed McCarthy's Barber Shop and Bath Room, where, in the fall of 1919, the young Hemingway went for a shave or haircut and for the patrons' banter about fishing and politics.
 He also likely took advantage of the public baths located in the building's basement.
 The shop is referred to by name in Hemingway's novel, The Torrents of Spring.

 Erected 2012 by Michigan Hemingway Society.
 (Marker Number 5.)

 Location.
 45° 22.472′ N, 84° 57.328′ W. Marker is in Petoskey, Michigan, in Emmet County.
 Marker is on Howard Street south of Lake Street, on the left when traveling south.
-Click for map.
+Touch for map.
 Marker is at or near this postal address: 309 Howard Street, Petoskey MI 49770, United States of America.
+Touch for directions.